 - For tougher stains, a razor may be useful to scrape the larger portions away first.

 - To do this, coat the stain with olive oil to help loosen and lubricate it.
+Let it soak in for a couple minutes.

 - Carefully push the razor blade against the stain, keeping it as flat as possible, to scrape it off.
 Take caution not to scratch the surface.
+(If you find the residue is still too difficult to scrape off, continue on to the next step without removing the oil.)

 - Once the majority of the burnt food is gone and the surface no longer has any edges to catch with the razor blade, you are ready to move onto the next phase.
 Start by mixing a paste of baking soda and water in a small dish.
 It should be the consistency of toothpaste.

 - Spread the paste over the burnt area and allow it to set for at least 10 minutes.
 Do not allow it to sit so long that it dries out.
 An optional step is to pour lemon juice over the baking soda.
 It will cause a fizzing and may help to release tougher areas.
+Seltzer can be used instead of lemon juice with similar results.

 - After either mixture (plain or with lemon juice) has had a chance to sit, gently scrub the area with a soft cloth or plastic scrubber.
 Do not use any abrasive scrubbers as it will damage the glass surface.